Header Image 1

 • Physics

-You will be based within the state-of-the-art Lancaster University School of Mathematics (LUSoM), for your Foundation Year, which is part of the campus of Cardinal Newman College, Preston.
+During your STEM Foundation Year, you will be based at the state-of-the-art Lancaster University School of Mathematics (LUSoM).
+This facility forms part of the Cardinal Newman College campus in Preston.

-Cardinal Newman College is consistently placed amongst the highest performing Sixth Form College’s nationally and their expertise in STEM teaching will guide you through your Foundation Year learning.
-If you are living on the Lancaster campus, free transport will be provided for travel to and from Cardinal Newman College.
-As well as registering as a Lancaster University student, you will register locally at the college and benefit from full access to its services.
+Cardinal Newman College is consistently ranked among the highest-performing sixth form colleges nationally.
+Its expertise in STEM education will support you throughout your Foundation Year studies.
+If you are living on the Lancaster University campus, free transport is provided to and from Cardinal Newman College.

 What is a Foundation Year?